 Best things to do in San Diego

 Why go?
-For just $6 per person you can ride its famous dips and turns, with beautiful views of both neighboring Mission Bay and the Pacific Ocean to enjoy as you do (if you keep your eyes open that is).
+Put your hands up for the Giant Dipper, because for just $6 per person you can ride its famous dips and turns.
+With speeds of up to 48 mph and beautiful views of both neighboring Mission Bay and the Pacific Ocean to enjoy as you do (if you keep your eyes open that is).

 What is it?
-Nicknamed the “jewel of Southern California”, the quaint Mediterranean-style village is just a few minutes drive from downtown, but feels like you’ve accidentally taken the exit for Greece or Italy.
+Dubbed the “jewel of Southern California”, La Jolla is a curiously quaint Mediterranean-style village just a few minutes drive from downtown, (but feels like you’ve accidentally taken the exit for Greece or Italy).

 Why go?
 There’s plenty to keep you entertained here, including some of the city’s finest restaurants like Nine-Ten in the Grande Colonial Hotel.
 Don't miss the nearby Legends Gallery, which boasts a nice collection of artwork by former La Jolla resident Dr. Seuss, or the Instagram-friendly La Jolla Cove, where you’ll almost always find groups of seals and sea lions.